Space station: Planned projects

-Cancelled projects

 Architecture

 Two types of space stations have been flown: monolithic and modular.
 Monolithic stations consist of a single vehicle and are launched by one rocket.
 Modular stations consist of two or more separate vehicles that are launched independently and docked on orbit.
 Modular stations are currently preferred due to lower costs and greater flexibility.

 A space station is a complex vehicle that must incorporate many interrelated subsystems, including structure, electrical power, thermal control, attitude determination and control, orbital navigation and propulsion, automation and robotics, computing and communications, environmental and life support, crew facilities, and crew and cargo transportation.
 Stations must serve a useful role, which drives the capabilities required.

 Orbit and purpose

 Materials

-Space stations are made from durable materials that have to weather space radiation, internal pressure, micrometeoroids, and thermal effects of the sun and cold temperatures for very long periods of time.
+Space stations are made from durable materials that have to weather space radiation, internal pressure, micrometeoroids, thermal effects of the sun and cold temperatures for long periods of time.
 They are typically made from stainless steel, titanium and high-quality aluminum alloys, with layers of insulation such as Kevlar as a ballistics shield protection.